mklabs/twmods/readme.md

 This mod implements a new Beastmen faction for the Mortal Empires campaign: the Children of Chaos.

-Headed by either Taurox the Brass bull, lead the ruthless herds of Beastmen from deep within the twisted forested woodlands of Talabecland.
+Headed by either Taurox the Brass bull, lead the ruthless herds of Beastmen, dedicated to the spreading of your will to all lands of the Old World and beyond.

-*Note*: It is still in development and has some rough edges (comestic mostly), and features I'd like to implement but I feel like it is almost ready for me to publish and get some early feedbacks.
+*Note*: It is still in development and has some rough edges, bugs and features I'd like to implement but I feel like it is almost ready for me to publish and get some early feedbacks.

 # Features